VAibhav1031/simple_chat_server/README.md

   ### Every update TO-DO:
   - Optimizing the flow, removing each and every bug .
-  - Creating Test of it , on various level (so that it could be a simple good chat server)
+  - Creating Test of it , on various level (so that it could be a  good chat server)

   ### Current feature and required:
   - Adding Room Mode(Pub/pvt) and passwd entry exit options